 This is where it gets interesting.
 A marketplace like Basecamp puts your single application in front of 70+ lenders who compete for your business.
 You're not picking one lender and hoping — you're letting lenders come to you.
 One application, multiple offers, you pick the best one.

-If you're wondering where you'd fall, our qualification estimator gives you a read in 60 seconds — no credit pull.
+If you're wondering where you'd fall, our qualification estimator gives you a read in 60 seconds — soft-pull pre-qualification.

 How They Actually Compare